Humorist

 Samuel Clemens, American humorist who wrote under the pen name Mark Twain.

-A humorist is an intellectual who uses humor, or wit, in writing or public speaking.
+A humorist is an intellectual who uses irony or wit in writing and speaking.
 A raconteur is one who tells anecdotes in a skillful and amusing way.

 Henri Bergson writes that a humorist's work grows from viewing the morals of society.

 The term comedian is generally applied to one who is performing to an audience for laughter.

 Distinction from a comedian

 Humor is the quality which makes experiences provoke laughter or amusement, while comedy is a performing art.
 The nineteenth-century German philosopher Arthur Schopenhauer lamented the misuse of humor (a German loanword from English) to mean any type of comedy.
 A humorist is adept at seeing the humor in a situation or aspect of life and relating it, usually through a story; the comedian generally concentrates on jokes designed to invoke instantaneous laughter.
 The humorist is primarily a writer of books, newspaper or magazine articles or columns, stage or screen plays, and may occasionally appear before an audience to deliver a lecture or narrate a written work.
 The comedian always performs for an audience, either in live performance, audio recording, radio, television, or film.

 Phil Austin, of the comedy group the Firesign Theatre, expressed his thoughts about the difference in 1993 liner notes to the Fighting Clowns album:

 To me, there is a great difference between a humorist and a clown, and I had hoped that life for the Firesign Theatre would have led more toward the world of Mark Twain than the world of Beepo.
 The humorist is a happy soul; he comments from the sidelines of life, safe behind the keyboard or pen; not forced to mold his thinking to the direct response of an audience, he has indirection on his side.
 He has time to think.
 Beepo, on the other hand, takes his chances directly facing—or mooning—the audience; a buffoon, a patsy, a performer, he is out in the open and his audience, unlike a humorist's, becomes necessarily half-friend and half-enemy.